info-com/zenya-api-docs/source/classify-text.rst

 (:rfc:`2616#section-10.2.1`).
 After consumption, this resource will be removed.

 The result set includes "scored_categories" and "scored_keywords" as well as a "categories" dictionary.
-The "scored_keywords" object contains a list of high-value phrases that Zenya was able to pull out of the submitted text as well as associated scores for each.
+The "scored_keywords" object contains a list of high-value phrases that eContext was able to pull out of the submitted text as well as associated scores for each.
 The "scored_categories" object contains a list of "category_id" and "score" objects where the
 "category_id" corresponds to an item in the "categories" dictionary.
 Higher values indicate a higher score.